kijin/beaver/README.md

 The first example above returns all users whose age is 30, sorted by name in ascending order.
 The second example returns all users whose age is 30, sorted by karma points in descending order.
 The third example is the same as the first example, but only returns the first 20 results.

-The fourth example, finally, returns all users whose age is 30, sorted by karma points in descending order followed by name in ascending order, skips the first 40 results, and returns the next 20.
+The fourth example sorts results by karma points in descending order followed by name in ascending order, skips the first 40 results, and returns the next 20.
 This is the kind of thing that you want in pagination.

+If the `+` or `-` sign is omitted, ascending order is assumed.

 Beaver also supports basic comparison operators when searching.
 For example, the following example returns all users whose age is 30 or greater.